darak-gif/chess-ai-game/README.md

 - `ai/` - Implements AI with the Minimax algorithm
 - `images/` - Stores images for the game
 - `sounds/` - Stores sounds for the game
-- `ranglist.txt` - Data of the users
+- `ranklist.txt` - Data of the users
 - `requirements.txt` - Lists required dependencies

 ## License